chrisdonahue/music-cocreation-tutorial/README.md

 Now that we have ported and tested our model, we can finally have some fun and start building out the interactive elements!
 Our demo includes a [simple HTML UI](part-2-js-interaction/index.html) with 8 buttons, and a [script](part-2-js-interaction/script.js) which hooks the frontend up to the model.
 Our script makes use of the wonderful [Tone.js](https://tonejs.github.io/) library to quickly build out a polyphonic FM synthesizer.
 We also [build a higher-level API](part-2-js-interaction/piano-genie.js) around our low-level model port, to handle things like keeping track of state and sampling from a model's distribution.

 While this is the stopping point of the tutorial, I would encourage you to experiment further.
 You're now at the point where the benefits of porting the model to JavaScript are clear: JavaScript makes it fairly straightforward to add additional functionality to enrich the interaction.
-For example, you could add an piano keyboard display to visualize Piano Genie's outputs, or bind the space bar to act as a sustain pedal to Piano Genie, or you could use the WebMIDI API to output notes to a hardware synthesizer (hint: all of this functionality is built into [Monica Dinculescu's](https://meowni.ca/) official [Piano Genie demo](https://www.w3.org/TR/webmidi/)).
+For example, you could add an piano keyboard display to visualize Piano Genie's outputs, bind the space bar to act as a sustain pedal to Piano Genie, or you could use the WebMIDI API to output notes to a hardware synthesizer (hint: all of this functionality is built into [Monica Dinculescu](https://meowni.ca/)'s official [Piano Genie demo](https://www.w3.org/TR/webmidi/)).
 The possibilities are endless!

 ### End matter